PLAYS

 SYMPHONY PASTORALE - A life in Four Movements

-A 50-minute birth-to-death choral play in four movements with an ensemble of five actors performing multiple roles including JOHN, his family, a radio, frogs, an amusement park, and his irregular heartbeat in the last moments of life (among other things) -all of which is conducted as if it were music.
+A 50-minute birth-to-death choral play in four movements with an ensemble of five actors performing multiple roles including JOHN, his mother in labor, a radio, his adolescent efforts at dating, an amusement park, and his irregular heartbeat in the last moments of life (among other things), all conducted as if they were music as John fights being born, makes out in the front seat of his dad’s car to a chorus of frogs and crickets, experiences his growing family, and faces his mortal end when he least expects it.

 Cast of six: 3 men, 2 women, conductor (open casting)